Sourish25/Dev-Cloud/README.md

 3. **Login**: Enter any username/password to access the dashboard.
 4. **Explore**: Toggle themes, browse projects, and check out the messaging system.

----

-*Built with ❤️ for the developer community.*